 - Reduction in overheads.
 A mobile workforce with access to online collaboration tools has less need for conventional office space and equipment.
 Mobile working can be the enabler in significant cost reductions, allowing rationalisation and restructuring of office space and services.

 - Flexibility and productivity.
 Flexible working is a crucial tool in attracting, retaining and fulfilling the potential of the most talented employees.
-Moreover, according to a 2013 RSA report, there's a direct link between greater flexibility and enhanced productivity and innovation, with employees estimating they gain an average five productive hours each week through flexible practices.
+Moreover, , there's a direct link between greater flexibility and enhanced productivity and innovation, with employees estimating they gain an average five productive hours each week through flexible practices.

 - Creativity and innovation.
 Where employees can escape the static environment of the desk, they're better able to collaborate on projects and informally exchange ideas.
 With the right systems and apps in place they can capture and share those ideas as they happen.